School Dress

 - Trainers for outdoor P.E. lessons in Key Stage 2.

-Please make sure that all school clothing, including indoor shoes are clearly marked with your child's name.
+Please make sure that all school clothing, including indoor shoes are

 For reasons of safety neither, chains nor earrings are allowed to be worn.
 A single stud in each ear is permitted.